Last updated: April 2026

 - Version Control: Be cautious when committing encrypted files to version control systems.
 While the content is encrypted, access to the encrypted files should still be restricted.

-Ansible-Vault is beyond the scope of this article, but worth mentioning here for a full-picture view.
+Ansible Vault is beyond the scope of this article, but worth mentioning here for a full-picture view.

-How to Integrate Ansible with env0
+How to integrate Ansible with env zero

 - Connect your code repositories: Link your repositories containing Ansible Playbooks to an env0 Ansible template.